hm-lang/core/proposals/README.md

 MyHashableClass := myHashableClass(Id: 123, Name: "Whatever")

-consider MyHashableClass
+which MyHashableClass
-    case myHashableClass(Id: 5, Name: "Ok")
+    myHashableClass(Id: 5, Name: "Ok")
         print("5 OK")
-    case myHashableClass(Id: 123, Name: "Whatever")
+    myHashableClass(Id: 123, Name: "Whatever")
         print("great!")
 ```

 Note that if your `fastHash` implementation is terrible (e.g., `fastHash(Salt) := Salt`),
 then the compiler will error out after a certain number of attempts with different salts.

-TODO: figure out a way to do a fast hash on a `set` or `map`, maybe need to sort
-the keys first so the insertion order doesn't matter.  or we require that people
-sort their maps/sets first so that insertion order doesn't matter.  maybe make
-it a compile-time error to `consider` a set or map that hasn't been sorted just
-above; give convenience annotations like `Map alreadySorted()` or `Set insertionOrdered()`
-which are allowed inside a consider-case statement.  and, of course `Map;;sort()` is also allowed.
-TODO: discussion on return types, e.g., `map::alreadySorted(): this` technically returns a reference,
-unless the `map` instance is a temporary.
+For sets and maps, we use a hash method that is order-independent (even if the container
+is insertion-ordered).
+E.g., we can sum the hash codes of each element, or `xor` them.
+Arrays have order-dependent hashes, since `[1, 2]` should be considered different than `[2, 1]`,
+but the map `{"hi": 1, "hey": 2}` should be the same as `{"hey": 2, "hi": 1}` (different
+insertion order, but same contents).

 ## for loops